bcgov/gwa-api/README.md

 ### Github Actions

-In the repository that you maintain your CI/CD Pipeline configuration, use the Service Account information to set up two `Secrets`:
+In the repository that you maintain your CI/CD Pipeline configuration, use the Service Account details from `Step 2` to set up two `Secrets`:

 * GWA_ACCT_ID